Game of Thrones producers to adapt Chinese sci-fi 'The Three-Body Problem' for Netflix

 Now, the creators of HBO's "Game of Thrones" are bringing the series to Netflix in an English-language adaptation.

-The Netflix version will cover all three books written by Liu Cixin, which tell the story of an alternative Chinese history involving alien invasions, technological battles and power struggles.
+The Netflix version will cover all three books written by Liu Cixin, formally named the "Remembrance of Earth's Past," though commonly known by readers and fans as the "Three-Body Problem" series, which tell the story of an alternative Chinese history involving alien invasions, technological battles and power struggles.
 The project will be a collaboration between United States and Chinese production teams.

 "The first time I read The Three-Body Problem trilogy (Remembrance of Earth's Past), it changed what science fiction meant to me forever," said Peter Friedlander, vice president of Netflix's original series drama team, in a statement on Tuesday.
 "This story felt singular, special -- and eminently relatable."